awake95/awake-select-plugin/README.md

     placeholder_text: string, //default "Type your text..."

-    multiple: boolean, // change new select to multiselect
+    multiple: boolean, // change new select to multiselect, make sure that select have multiple attribute

     animation: boolean, // add animation for dropdown